-If disposal gains are determined to be 'capital' and hence not taxed at the REIT level, the distribution should also not be taxed in the hands of corporate domestic unit holders unless they hold the units in the REIT as trading assets.
-If the gains are determined to be 'trading gains' and hence taxed at the REIT level, the distribution is exempt from tax.
+If disposal gains are determined to be 'capital', and hence not taxed at the REIT level, the distribution should also not be taxed in the hands of corporate domestic unit holders unless they hold the units in the REIT as trading assets.
+If the gains are determined to be of an income nature or 'trading gains', and hence taxed at the REIT level, the distribution is exempt from tax.